brandoncalia/Ranked-Pref-Sim/README.md

 ## :black_nib: Data Collection & Analysis of Real Elections
 In order to simulate a realistic election, we must first understand what a real election looks like.
 [Preflib](https://www.preflib.org/) hosts full sets of ballots from historical ranked preference elections, which the program will take in and collect data on.
 Raw files look like: <br /> <br />
 ####  Running `historical-elections.py`:
 To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
 Results & election metrics will be individually printed in the "Results" folder as seen below.
 Files containing elections with method discrepencies are marked with a '!'.
-Note that the code can handle blank ballots and duplicate candidates, but does not take in file formats that include curly braces {}. <br /> <br />
+At large results are housed in the created 'DATA.TXT' file.

+**Note**: on Preflib, some ballot files contain ties marked with curly braces.
+For example, {3,5} would denote a tie between candidates 3 and 5.
+This is an issue, since the counting methods require a strict ordering.
+We choose to discard tied candidates, considering them "illegible" ballots.
+Some ballots contain large sets of entries for {1,2}, which is clearly *not* a candidate tie since it appears everywhere on multiple ballots.
+These entries were simply discarded.

 ## :crystal_ball: Simulation Parameters
 We observe that, as opposed to randomly generated ballots, a real election has the following characteristics that must be seen in our simulation method: